 - Marine Corps: Done.
 DC in October.
 Average course with great scenery for about half.
 Lots of crowd support in some places, fairly desolate in others.
 Known as "the people's marathon," it does not attract many elite runners because of the lack of a prize purse, so the relatively slow times for winners is not any indication of the course's difficulty.
 Logistics were average to good.
 Fun to see some runners in Halloween costumes.
 Medal is super-cool.

-- Steamtown: Will do, likely Fall 2015.
+- Steamtown: May do.
 Scranton, PA in October.
 Slightly downhill, and fast.
 Pretty fall foliage in Central Pennsylvania, small race with reputedly smooth logistics.
 Some running on a soft surface.
 Has gotten great reviews from everyone I know who has done it.
 I don't think I'll give up marathons until I've done this one.

 - Beijing or Great Wall: May do.
 Beijing in October or Great Wall in May.
 I always wanted to go to mainland China (see my travel page), and for some reason, I had the notion to do a marathon there.
 I don't usually combine marathons with vacations (though I frequently stay a few days in a marathon city and see the sights, it's mostly just a trip to run), but this would be a good chance to do so.
 I planned (and went on) an entire trip to China in 2012 to do the Beijing marathon, but they decided to postpone it a few weeks before we left (my reaction here), unfortunately since our travel plans were set (and we can't exactly fly to China on a moment's notice), I never ran the Beijing marathon.
 Beijing is a typical marathon and the course reviews are somewhat lackluster, many complain the best parts of the city aren't highlighted.
 Great Wall is unlike any other marathon and is mostly stairs -- more than 5,000 of them, so not something I'd run for time.
 But that one sounds quite cool as well.

-- Milwaukee: To do.
+- Milwaukee: May do.
 Milwaukee in October.
 Have heard the logistics are pretty good, the elevation is decent (which means unremarkable), the crowd support is average, the weather is usually good.
 The main reason this race makes my list is because I could probably attract a decent family fan base, and could possibly convince others to run it as well -- I have at least one brother who could be talked into it.
+I registered for this race and got through half of it in 2015, but I'd broken my ankle a few weeks before and was in a cast.
+I started the race and walked -- for half of it.
+I figured I'd already paid for it (and a plane ticket) and I had a friend running, so I wanted to see her off from the start line.
+But I need to go back and do it for real.

 - Houston: Done (and reviewed here).
 Houston in January.
 Entry via a lottery for the first time in 2011 (after 2010 filled up within 36 hours of opening), but many marathoners can get in through regular registration if you meet a generous qualifying time (something like 4 hours?).
 Flat and fast.
 Many half-marathon records have been set here and I was impressed by the full.
 It has hosted the US half-marathon championships and the Olympic trials.
 Produces many qualifying times.
 I was impressed by the organization and the course, and if it weren't for the timing, I think I'd do it again and again.
 Unfortunately, the timing of the race means training over the holidays ... ugh.